 This post is the sum up of a small research I’ve made about daydreaming.
 Before few days, I had a conversation with friends, which started with the idea that daydreamers are so out of the reality.
 They are lazy and they prefer living unreal situations in order to avoid the truth.
 Personally, I don’t agree with this opinion.
 I believe that any form of innovative creation and invention, from art and entrepreneurship to maths and science, needs a portion of fantasy as the important condition to go further from the known lands.
 So, I settled down in my nook and read a lot about daydreaming; after all, psychology is another favourite subject for me.
-Here, I will share with you the ten things that impressed me most.
+Here, I will share with you the.
 I hope you will find them interesting, too.

 1 • Half to one-third of our mental activity is daydreaming.